CT Real Estate Broker License Requirements

 - Completion of the mandatory 60-hour Real Estate Principles and Practices course.

 Note: As of January 1, 2014, real estate salespersons licensees who had completed a mandatory 30-hour version of this course in the past will need to retake the full 60-hour mandatory course.

 - Completion of the mandatory 15-hour Real Estate Brokerage Principles and Practices course.

 - Completion of the mandatory 15-hour Legal Compliance course.

-- Successful completion of at least 20 real estate transactions in the previous five years or two 15 hour elective courses prescribed by the commission.
+- Successful completion of at least 20 real estate transactions in the previous five years or two 15 hour elective course or a 30 hour elective prescribed by the commission.
 Note: As of January 1, 2022:

 - In the three years prior to applying, an applicant must have: